MicrosoftDocs/power-platform/ps-docs/account-planning-guide.md

 1. Select the file name and then select **Open**.
 1. Select **Generate**.

-Project "Sophia" will generate a tailored account plan based on your data.
-You can upload more data and refine your account plann or continue exploring your data.
+Project "Sophia" is going to generate a tailored account plan based on your data.
+You can upload more data and refine your account plan or continue exploring your data.

 > [!div class="mx-imgBorder"]
 > ![Accounting planning guide.](media/account-plan.png)